Skip to content

 Teach your young person how to create a simple monthly budget and track their spending.
 Budgeting apps can help them understand their habits and where their money tends to go.

-Our living costs page provides examples of estimated typical costs for everything from accommodation to local travel, as well as information about student discounts.
+Our cost of living page provides examples of estimated typical costs for everything from accommodation to local travel, as well as information about student discounts.

 Here are some helpful links to help your young person with budgeting and student discounts: